umvirt/ulfs-packages-app/DATABASE.md

 ## Packages database

 Main component is database.
+It used to store packages metadata (metainformation).

-ULFS Packages is uses MySQL for storing packages database.
+ULFS Packages is uses MySQL/MariaDB servers for storing packages database.

 ## Objects